Community Engagement Student Grants

 Most expenses related to research and creative activity are eligible.
 Examples include student compensation, project costs, and project-related travel expenses.

-What expenses are non-fundable through ACE Student Scholars grants?
+What expenses are non-fundable through CE Student Grants?

 Expenses that have already been incurred, computers/tablets, student tuition, “backpay” covering student compensation or project costs accrued before the date the grant is awarded, any amount to relieve the operating budgets of university departments or community partners, and work from students only for the purpose of class-credit (should the student go above the work level required for the class, this is fine).